 Section 1.
 Number.

-The officers of the Association shall consist of a President, a Vice-President, a Secretary, and a Treasurer.
-The immediate Past President may also serve as an at-large member.
+The officers of the Association shall consist of a President, a President-Elect, a Secretary, and a Treasurer.
+The Immediate Past President may also serve as an at-large member.
 No two (2) offices shall be held by one (1) person.

 Section 2.
 Election and Term.

-The Active membership shall elect the officers from the membership of the Board of Directors at the Annual meeting.
+The Active membership shall elect the Board of Directors at the Annual meeting.
 All officers shall hold office for two (2) years or until their successor(s) are elected or installed.
-No person shall hold the same office in the Association for more than four (4) consecutive years.

 Section 3.
 Removal and Vacancies.